colbyfayock/hyper-bros-trading-workshop/lessons/05 - Integrate Snipcart sitewide.md

 ### 2. Configure product pages to use Snipcart

+Now that we have Snipcart loading globally, we can use it to set up our product pages so that we can additionally allow customers to Add to Cart there.

+> Tip: Implementation should look very similar to our homepage!

 #### Goal

-Config the product page Add to Cart buttons for Snipcart
+Configure the product page Add to Cart buttons for Snipcart

 #### Where We'll Make Changes
 *